An Acceptable Loss: Plot

 Four years earlier, Dr. Lamm is in the White House situation room and advises on a plan with a high-security group including the president and vice-president.
 She tells the group that five leaders of the most dangerous terrorist groups in the world, plus a nuclear scientist, will be meeting in Homs, Syria to discuss strategy.
 Dr. Lamm favors more conventional action but she is interrupted by Vice President Burke who overwhelmingly endorses Plan 712.
 The plan involves a nuclear strike that will result in an extreme mass casualty loss.
 Dr. Lamm ultimately and reluctantly endorses the plan.
 The attack kills the intended targets as well as causing the deaths of 150,000 civilians.
 It's revealed that the intel used in the attack was manufactured by Dr. Lamm on Burke's orders.

 As Martin finishes reading, her home is broken into by undercover agents.
 Dr. Lamm and Martin escape and go on the run.
-Her intention is to take the memoir to her father Phillip Lamm (Clarke Peters), chief editor of the Springfield Register.
+Her intention is to take the memoir to her father Phillip Lamm, chief editor of the Springfield Register.
 They spend the night on the beach but Martin awakens to find Dr. Lamm gone, but the note pads were left with him.
 Dr. Lamm awakes in a basement and is approached by Adrian and current President Rachel Burke.
 President Burke tries to convince her to join her cabinet as Secretary of State in exchange for burying the memoir.
 Dr. Lamm realizes that the agents left the memoir with Martin and are surveilling him, hoping that he would lead them to more copies if there are any.
 She refuses President Burke's offer and is prepared to accept whatever consequences that come from its publication.

 The president leaves and tells Adrian to release Dr. Lamm and end the surveillance on Martin.
 She believes she will be exonerated by the public by asserting the years of domestic safety as proof of its success.
 Adrian objects, believing that by not neutralizing the two, it will be political suicide.
 The president disagrees and overrules him.
 Dr. Lamm is released across the street from the Springfield Register.
 She enters the lobby and sees Martin and her father there.
 Suddenly a bomb explodes and destroys the lobby.
 It is revealed that Adrian acted on his own.
 Twenty-three people are confirmed dead including Dr. Lamm, her father and Martin, with the attack being blamed on him.
 After the apartment they shared was searched by the FBI, Jordan opens an email from Martin that was sent earlier.
 It's revealed that Martin had secretly bought a burner phone after losing the men that were following him, scanned the memoir and then emailed it to Jordan, asking him to give it to the media to reveal the truth.